nzakas/understandinges6/manuscript/03-Objects.md

 This pattern became popular enough that ECMAScript 6 added `Object.assign()`, which behaves the same way.
 The difference in name is to reflect the actual operation that occurs.
 Since the `mixin()` method uses the assignment operator (`=`), it cannot copy accessor properties to the receiver as accessor properties.
 The name `Object.assign()` was chosen to reflect this distinction.

+I> Similar methods in various libraries may have other names.
+Some popular alternate names for the same basic functionality are `extend()` and `mix()`.

 You can use `Object.assign()` anywhere the `mixin()` function would have been used:

 ```js